Javen-W/CSE870-BPS-Prototype/README.md

-# CSE849-BPS-Prototype
+# CSE870-BPS-Prototype
-A prototype animation for the CSE849 Adv.
-Software Engineering Backover Prevention System (BPS) project.
+A prototype demonstration for the CSE870 Adv.
+Software Engineering Backover Prevention System (BPS) project, made in the Godot engine.